MarceloPasquiniB/MarceloPasquiniB/README.md

 💻  I am a Front-End Developer with knowledge and skills in Project Management and Data Analytics.

-📚  I’m currently finishing my MBA, doing my final project in applied quantitative methods for portfolio risk analysis.
+📚  I'm doing my second BSc, now in Software Engineering, while I finish my MBA's final project in applied quantitative methods for portfolio risk analysis.

 🏆  PMI’s CAPM®, Google and IBM Data Analytics are some certificates that I have.